 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
 Celebrations past and present Family and cultures Who can help us?
-Community Self- care Oral health Safety Seasonal changes (Win seasonal changes (Spring) Friendship What is lurking at the bottom of the garden?
+Community Self- care Oral health Safety Seasonal changes (Win apter?
+Seasonal changes (Spring) Friendship What is furking at the bottom of the garden?
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
 Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Expressive Arts and Design at Whitkirk We are creators, inventors, and perfor order to develop a foundation for their design.
-All these approaches to express artistic journey throughout scho ol life.
-Children do this in range of ways including singing song End of Year ELG: •Safely use and explore a variety of modesign, texture, form and function. •Share their creations, explaining the putting the J •Invent, adapt and recount narrative • Sing a range of well-known nurser • Perform songs, rhymes, poems and with music. y rhymes and song
+All these approaches to express artistic journey throughout scho ool life.
+Children do this in range of ways including singing son End of Year ELG: Creating with Materials •Safely use and explore a variety of materials, tools and techniques, experimenting with colo design, texture, form and function. •Share their creations, explaining the process they have used. •Make use of props and materials when role playing characters in narratives and stories.
+Being Imaginative Invent, adapt and recount narratives and stories with peers and their teacher.
+Sing a range of well-known nursery rhymes and song Perform songs, rhymes, poems and stories with others, and (when appropriate) try to move with music.